xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 Observe below the diffs applied on the candidate config buffer.
 Note that in fact, the target interface gigabitEthernet 0/0/0/2 was not deleted but instead the minimal set of changes were automatically applied; i.e. description and IPv4 addresses updated and non-default MTU automatically removed

+>
 With a new behavior introduced in IOS XR 5.3.2, a **DELETE** followed by a **RECREATE** of an interface translates in the backend as a **SET** of minimal changes between original and target interface configuration.
 This way the user does not have to one-by-one remove unwanted configurations, plus in addition avoids interface flaps
-{: .notice--warning}
+>
+Stay tune for a new tutorial detailing this new behavior {: .notice--warning}

 ```